ginchu/breast-cancer-image-segmentation/README.md

 # breast-cancer-image-segmentation
-Boston College Biomedical Image Analysis Course Spring 2022
+Boston College Biomedical Image Analysis Course Spring 2022: Final Project

 ## Runnable scripts/commands: what are the main commands that you run to get the results